The Drones (Australian band): Formation and early years (1997–2004)

-Wait Long by the River... to Gala Mill (2004–08)
+Wait Long by the River... and Gala Mill (2004–2008)

 Recording of the Drones' second album, Wait Long by the River and the Bodies of Your Enemies Will Float By, occurred during 2003 with Loki Lockwood of Spooky Records producing.
 Once the sessions were complete the group wanted to change labels, which stalled its release while they saved up enough money to buy out their contract.
 In 2004 Strybosch left the band and was replaced by Mike Noga (Legends of Motorsport) on drums.
 Bruce Milne's In-Fidelity Recordings eventually issued the album in April 2005, to enthusiastic reviews from the underground music press.

 "Shark Fin Blues", was released as its lead single, which Denham Sadler of The Guardian described, "delves into the darkest corners of the human psyche, where depression, loss and anger lie.
 It's a bitter song that typifies Liddiard's unique approach to music and songwriting and has become an anthem of sorts for the disenfranchised and melancholic."
 The album was nominated for Triple J's inaugural 2005 J Award prize in 2005, which was won by Wolfmother.

 In March 2005 they went to a farm at Cranbrook, near Swansea, Tasmania, to record their third album, Gala Mill (September 2006).
 During a six-month tour of Europe and the United States, All Tomorrow's Parties (ATP) issued their second album outside of Australia, in October 2005, via ATP Recordings.
 The band spent the interim touring Australia and the northern hemisphere.
 Also in 2006 a compilation album, The Miller's Daughter, comprising out-takes from their first two albums was released by Bang!
 Records (a Spanish label, which has other underground Australian bands on its roster).